OlavHN/comoyo.github.com/_posts/2012-12-18-Firefox-OS-challenges-the-closed-mobile-ecosystems.md

 Are you interested in getting involved with Firefox OS as a developers, by building apps or contributing to the OS?
 [Sign up here to get news about our future developer community events in the Nordics](http://unbouncepages.com/firefox-os/).

 Want to create a web app today?
-[Here’s how to get started.](https://developer.mozilla.org/en-US/docs/Apps/Getting_Started)
+[Here’s how to get started.](https://developer.mozilla.org/en-US/docs/Apps/Getting_Started) Or, you can try the [Firefox OS simulator](https://hacks.mozilla.org/2012/12/firefox-os-simulator-1-0-is-here/)

 ![Test phone with Firefox OS at Comoyo](/assets/img/posts/firefox-os/firefox-phone_r.JPG)